 Car Parking at Treatment Centres

-At some cancer treatment centres in NSW, parking is so difficult that cancer patients must be left at the entrance while their partner, carer or friend drives some distance to find a park.
-This is can be stressful for both patient and driver, and it adds to the burden experienced by those who are physically or emotionally frail after receiving treatment.
+At some cancer treatment centres in NSW, parking is so difficult that patients must be left at the entrance while their partner, carer or friend drives some distance to find a park.
+This can be stressful for everyone, and it adds to the burden experienced by those who are physically or emotionally frail after receiving treatment.

 Frustratingly, parking arrangements vary greatly between centres and there is a lack of information about what is available.

 Better access to easy parking could immediately improve quality of life for cancer patients, and reduce financial, physical, practical and psychological stress on patients and carers.

 Help us ensure all cancer treatment centres make sufficient provision for dedicated spaces and affordable car parking for cancer patients.